SUPERCILEX/personal-website/_posts/projects/2023-03-24-fast-unix-commands.md

 ---

 [Fast Unix Commands](https://github.com/SUPERCILEX/fuc) (FUC) is a project that aims to create the world's fastest Unix commands.
-Currently, this means `rm` and `cp` replacements `rmz` and `cpz` (the 'z' stands for "zippy").
-When better performance cannot be achieved, the nest highest priority is efficiency.
+Currently, this means `rm` and `cp` are replaced by `rmz` and `cpz` (the 'z' stands for "zippy").
+When better performance cannot be achieved, the next highest priority is efficiency.
 In practice, `rmz` appears to be the fastest file deleter available while `cpz` wins in most cases, only losing in flat directory hierarchies.

 ## Myth busting

-Many a Stack Overflow answer will tell you to use this or that as a faster alternative to `rm` or `cp`.
+Many Stack Overflow answers will tell you to use this or that as a faster alternative to `rm` or `cp`.
 Let's look at the [data](https://github.com/SUPERCILEX/fuc/tree/master/comparisons)!

 ### Rsync

-Using `rsync` for copying is always slower that I can tell.
+Using `rsync` for copying is always slower than `cp` as far as I can tell.
 This should not come as a surprise given that it performs data integrity checks.
 Interestingly enough, `rsync` deletes very large directories faster than `rm`, but is slower in all other cases.

 ### Find